m13253/colorspace-routines/README.md

 - You can [`import colour`](https://www.colour-science.org) to perform the conversion.

 There is no support for CMYK colorspaces (FOGRA39, SWOP, etc.) due to:
-- It requires a look-up table.
+- CMYK is too complex.
+It requires a look-up table and formulas for dot-gain.
 - The interpolation step seems to be covered by a patent.
-- You might need to use [Little CMS](https://www.littlecms.com) or [Argyll CMS](http://www.argyllcms.com) for your need.
+- You might need to use [Little CMS](https://www.littlecms.com) or [Argyll CMS](http://www.argyllcms.com).

 ## Precision